Jashepp/customElements-mixinPropertiesAttributes/README.md

 ### Watching For Changes

+Changes are emitted if the property or attribute (if reflectFromAttribute is true) has been changed.
+It can also emit shortly after construction if there is an attribute on the element that is different than the default property value.

 The recommended way to listen for changes to a property is to have a `set` descriptor (`setter`) for that specific property.

 The alternative is to use the `observer` or `notify` options on the property config (they may be overridden by extended classes), or the `onPropertySet` constructor option on the mixin config.